ProVeg launches catering guide to inspire global events to provide more plant-based meals

 The Paris Olympics did it.
 The UN climate summit, COP28, did it.
 Even the city of New York did it.

-And with the help of ProVeg International’s new catering guide, it’s much simpler for organisers of other large-scale events to follow in their footsteps and provide healthy and sustainable food at major gatherings.
+And with the help of ProVeg International’s new catering guide, it’s much simpler for organizers of other large-scale events to follow in their footsteps and provide healthy and sustainable food at major gatherings.

 The guide, called Future Plates, was launched by ProVeg at the UN’s Bonn climate change conference today.
 Principally aimed at caterers preparing for UN events and climate conferences, it equips caterers with powerful arguments as to why being plant-forward is best for these important gatherings.